Best Dragon Dictation Software Alternatives in 2026

 • 50+ languages: Dictate in English, Spanish, French, German, and dozens more.

-What Voicy doesn't do: It's not designed for hands-free computer control.
-If you need to control your entire operating system by voice — opening apps, clicking buttons, navigating menus — Dragon Professional still has an edge there for that specific use case.
+Voicy tradeoff: It's not designed for hands-free computer control.
+If you need to control your entire operating system by voice, including opening apps, clicking buttons, and navigating menus, Dragon Professional still has an edge for that specific use case.

 But for 95% of people who just want to speak and have text appear, Voicy is the better choice in 2026.